 Over the course of the 25-year study, research indicated that between 80,000 to 160,000 patients suffered from preventable injuries or deaths relating to misdiagnosis.
 More than $38 billion dollars in settlements and verdicts were awarded to victims.

 Diagnostic errors are still the leading cause of medical malpractice litigation.
-At the law firm of Schochor, Federico and Staton, P.A., we have unfortunately encountered a troublesome phenomenon: the misdiagnosis of treatable diseases and conditions.
+At the law firm of Schochor, Staton, Goldberg, and Cardea, P.A., we have unfortunately encountered a troublesome phenomenon: the misdiagnosis of treatable diseases and conditions.

 Types of diseases that get misdiagnosed